Am0rphous/Awesome/Operating Systems.md

 ## BOOT / BIOS
 - [Coreboot](https://github.com/coreboot/coreboot) - [coreboot.org](https://coreboot.org) - Coreboot is a Free Software project aimed at replacing the proprietary BIOS (firmware) found in most computers. coreboot performs a little bit of hardware initialization and then executes additional boot logic, called a payload.
   - [Documentation Coreboot](https://doc.coreboot.org/#)
+- [Coreboot by system76](https://github.com/system76/coreboot) - _Coreboot is a Free Software project aimed at replacing the proprietary BIOS (firmware) found in most computers. coreboot performs a little bit of hardware initialization and then executes additional boot logic, called a payload._
 - [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) - OpenCore bootloader.

 ## Create Your Own Custom Linux OS